 Salary method vs. draw method

-There are two main ways to pay yourself: The salary method and the draw method.
+There are two main ways to pay yourself: The draw method and the salary method.

 With the salary method, you’re regularly paid a set salary just like any other employee.

 The best method for you depends on the structure of your business and how involved you are in running the company.

 Also known as the owner’s draw, the draw method is when the sole proprietor or partner in a partnership takes company money for personal use.

 The benefit of the draw method is that it gives you more flexibility with your wages, allowing you to adjust your compensation based on the performance of your business.